Dynamic correlations in the conserved Manna sandpile: Dynamic correlations in the steady state

 which can be written, by using eq.\eqref{eq:subsysmass corr result}, as

-In fig.~\Ref{fig:mass exact ps}, we plot the power spectrum of the subsystem mass fluctuation, obtained form simulation for $L=1000$ and $l=500$, for various densities.
+In fig.~\ref{fig:mass exact ps}, we plot the power spectrum of the subsystem mass fluctuation, obtained form simulation for $L=1000$ and $l=500$ in solid lines, for various densities $\rhobar = 2.0$ (red line), $\rhobar = 1.5$ (blue line), $\rhobar = 1.2$ (green line), $\rhobar = 1.0$ (purple line), $\rhobar = 0.97$ (orange line), where the arrow accross the solid lines denotes the ascending order of the density $\rhobar$.
 We compare the analytical expression eq.\eqref{eq:subsys mass ps result} (dotted black line) with simulation result for $\rhobar=2.0$ (solid red line), which is in excellent agreement with theory.
 The asymptotic expression of the power spectrum in eq.\eqref{eq:subsys mass ps result} can be obtained by simplifying the integral as given below

-Here, in the first step, we have replaced the sum in the rhs of eq.\eqref{eq:subsys mass ps result} as an integral $(1/L) \sum_q \rightarrow \int_0^{2\pi} \dd{q}$ in the limit $L \rightarrow \infty$ and we used $q = 2\pi x$, $\lambda(x) = 4\pi^2 x^2$ and eq.\eqref{eq:dimensionless y}; see appendix sec.~\Ref{sec:subsysmass ps} for details.
+Here, in the first step, we have replaced the sum in the rhs of eq.\eqref{eq:subsys mass ps result} as an integral $(1/L) \sum_q \rightarrow \int_0^{2\pi} \dd{q}$ in the limit $L \rightarrow \infty$ and we used $q = 2\pi x$, $\lambda(x) = 4\pi^2 x^2$ and eq.\eqref{eq:dimensionless y}; see appendix sec.~\ref{sec:subsysmass ps} for details.
 The above asymptotic form of the power spectrum can be used to calculate the behavior near criticality by using the dimensional scaling argument as performed before in eq.\eqref{eq:alpha def} where we write $a/\sqrt{a^\prime} \sim f^{\mu}$.
 In other words, near criticality, the decay of the power spectrum $S_{M}(f)$ as a function of frequency $f$ becomes slower and is given by

 where $\psi_{M} = 3/2 - \mu$.
-In fig.~\Ref{fig:mass exact ps}, we plot $S_{M}(f)$ as a function of frequency for densities $\rhobar = 2.0$ (red), $1.5$ (orange), $1.2$ (blue), $1.0$ (green), $0.97$ (violet); we observe that, as one approaches criticality, the decay of the power spectrum indeed becomes slightly slower, in accordance with our theoretical prediction in eq.\eqref{eq:subsys mass ps largel near criticality}.
+In fig.~\ref{fig:mass exact ps}, we plot $S_{M}(f)$ as a function of frequency for densities $\rhobar = 2.0$ (red), $1.5$ (orange), $1.2$ (blue), $1.0$ (green), $0.97$ (violet); we observe that, as one approaches criticality, the decay of the power spectrum indeed becomes slightly slower, in accordance with our theoretical prediction in eq.\eqref{eq:subsys mass ps largel near criticality}.
 The slower decay of the power spectrum up on approaching criticality can be physically understood from the current power spectrum as follows.
 Due to the slower temporal growth of the time-integrated bond current fluctuation (see eq.\eqref{eq:alpha def}), the near-critical subsystem mass correlation also decays slower as a function of time, i. e.,

 which is due to the fact that the time-integrated current grows slower with time and consequently the subsystem tends to retain a particular amount of mass for a much longer period.
 Indeed, this phenomenon can be thought of as the hyperuniformity of mass fluctuations in the temporal domain - a dynamic hyperuniformity of mass fluctuation, analogous to that of current fluctuations as described previously in eq.\eqref{eq:alpha def}.